keithvassallomt/parsec-aws-automation/README.md

 ![Parsec cloud prep tool 1](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/ps1.png)

 4. You will be asked whether to configure automatic Windows login.
 Type **Y** to accept this.
 You will be asked for your username and password, which you placed earlier in **That Folder**.
+   4.1.
+If this dialog did not work, you can turn on automatic logon in Windows by following instruction from this [page](https://learn.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon)

 ![Parsec cloud prep tool 2](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/ps2.png)